Theofilos-Chamalis/wordpress-nginx-fpm-mysql-docker/README.md

 3. Use the sample nginx configurations (dev, prod) in  ~/wordpress-nginx-fpm-mysql-docker/nginx-conf by renaming them to nginx.conf and then running `docker-compose up -d`
 4. Once the issue is resolved, running `docker-compose down && docker-compose up -d` would bring everything back online

+If you see sudo access errors inside the docker containers while running the setup.sh script, then:

+1. Run `sudo usermod -aG docker ${USER}` to give the docker user sudo access manually
+2. Run `sudo reboot` to perform a restart on your machine